rameshkunwar/React-Redux-Toolkit/README.md

 ### Warning: This project uses Redux unnecessarily.
 Sole purpose of this project is to try Redux-Toolkit.

-## Need API key for http://www.omdbapi.com/ to search movies
+### This project uses API key from http://www.omdbapi.com/ to search movies.

 1. Go here and get an API key sent to your mail. http://www.omdbapi.com/apikey.aspx
 2. Create a **.env** file in your project root directory (along with package.json)